MET-Bench: Multimodal Entity Tracking for Evaluating the Limitations of Vision-Language and Reasoning Models: Introduction

-To systematically evaluate models' capabilities in this multimodal language understanding setting, we introduce two complementary benchmarks: \textit{multimodal Chess} and the \textit{Shell Game}.
-Through these domains, we assess how effectively current language models can track entity states when updates are conveyed through both text and images.
-Our analysis reveals substantial disparities in how models process text-based and image-based entity-state updates, highlighting fundamental limitations in their multimodal language understanding.
+To systematically evaluate models' capabilities in this multimodal setting, we study three domains: \textit{multimodal Chess}, \textit{Shell Game}, and \textit{Minecraft}.
+Through Chess and Shell Game, we assess how effectively current language models can track entity states when updates are conveyed through both text and images.
+Our analysis reveals substantial disparities in how models process text-based and image-based entity-state updates, highlighting fundamental limitations in their multimodal understanding.
 While Chess and the Shell Game provide structured testbeds for evaluating entity tracking, real-world applications often involve more ambiguous and dynamic environments.
-However, by isolating state-tracking performance in controlled settings, we establish a clear baseline for assessing multimodal reasoning, one that provides a straightforward means of evaluation and can scale in difficulty with minimal changes.
+However, by isolating state-tracking performance in controlled settings, we establish a clear baseline for assessing multimodal reasoning, one that provides a straightforward means of evaluation where difficulty is easily controlled.

-We hypothesize that current language models struggle with multimodal entity tracking not due to low-level perceptual failures but because they lack representations (learned or otherwise engineered) for maintaining entity coherence across sequential visual observations.
-This suggests a fundamental limitation in how these models integrate and update state representations from different modalities.
+We also evaluate state prediction performance in Minecraft, which offers a setting more applicable to real-world state tracking performance, while still enabling controlled evaluation.
+In Minecraft, we instead vary the state modality to analyze the difference in models' abilities to reason about states presented as visual and textual inputs.

-We make the following contributions: \begin{itemize} \item We introduce the multimodal entity tracking benchmark (MET-Bench) that extends traditional NLP entity tracking evaluation to the multimodal setting for two domains: \textit{multimodal Chess} and \textit{Shell Game}. \item We demonstrate that current models, despite strong performance on pure text tasks, struggle to maintain accurate entity representations when processing mixed text and image inputs. \item Through probing experiments, we show that these limitations stem from higher-level reasoning challenges rather than low-level perception issues. \item We evaluate various approaches to improving multimodal entity tracking, finding that techniques emphasizing explicit reasoning outperform traditional NLP methods like fine-tuning when generalizing to novel domains. \end{itemize}
+Overall, this paper makes the following contributions: \begin{itemize} \item We introduce the multimodal entity tracking benchmark (MET-Bench) that extends text entity tracking evaluation to the multimodal setting for three domains: \textit{multimodal Chess}, \textit{Shell Game}, \textit{Minecraft}. \item We demonstrate that current models, despite stronger performance on pure text tasks, struggle to maintain accurate entity representations when processing state updates from image inputs. \item Through experiments, we show that these limitations primarily stem from higher-level reasoning challenges rather than perceptual issues. \item We apply reinforcement learning to improve entity tracking and find limited transfer learning between modalities, highlighting a continuing challenge for VLM state tracking. \end{itemize}

+\textbf{Conflict of Interest Disclosure} The author VC is employed as a student researcher at Google DeepMind, which develops the Gemini and Gemma models evaluated in this paper.